Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "always" - 100% chance
 			"Heal Chance"				"33.3"

+			// The cooldown for the Mutant Tank's hit ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			// --
+			// Keywords:
+			// "never" - 0% chance
+			// "sometimes"/"unlikely"/"seldom" - 33.3% chance
+			// "maybe" - 50% chance
+			// "often"/"likely"/"frequently" - 66.6% chance
+			// "always" - 100% chance
+			"Heal Cooldown"				"0"

 			// The Mutant Tank's healing gives it a glow outline when activated.
 			// Note: Only available in Left 4 Dead 2.
 			// Note: This setting relies on the glow settings under the "Tank #/Glow" section.